UMANGSINHA1/backend_mapmyhealth/README.md

 ## Team Members

+- Umang Sinha
-- Samudra Mitra
+- Sakshamn Jha
-- Saumya Subhra Nandi
+- Sarthak Saumya
-- Erum Fatima
-- Siddhartha Gaur
   <br>
   In summary, our medical website aims to make medical record-keeping more accessible and streamlined for both doctors and patients.
 With our user-friendly platform and advanced database system, we hope to revolutionize the healthcare industry.